Ubymed/ubymed_backend/README.md

 To test and work on this code you will need to:

 1. Clone this repository.
+2. Setup virtual environment
-2. Install dependencies
+3. Install dependencies
-3. Configure a database
+4. Configure a database
-4. Migrate to database
+5. Migrate to database
-5. Run a development server
+6. Run a development server

 ### Cloning Repository